sirnacnud/AlertTones/README.md

 ## Installation

 AlertTones is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following line to your Podfile.
+This will include the picker UI by default.

 ```ruby
 pod 'AlertTones'
 ```

+If you want only want the core functionality, use the `AlertTones/Cores` subspec instead.

 ## Author

-Duncan Cunningham, duncanc4@gmail.com
+Duncan Cunningham

 ## License